OlivierLD/raspberry-coffee/NMEA-multiplexer/OnWindows10.md

  test - Runs the unit tests.

  <=============> 100% CONFIGURING [22m 35s]
- > Resolve dependencies of :NMEA.multiplexer:runtimeClasspath
+ > Resolve dependencies of :NMEA-multiplexer:runtimeClasspath
  <=============> 100% CONFIGURING [20m 25s]t files of a task.
  <=============> 100% CONFIGURING [20m 22s]es the artifacts of a configuration.
  Pattern: upload<ConfigurationName>: Assembles and uploads the artifacts belonging to a configuration.